Modern Slavery Statement — Earls Court Man with Van

 We believe every person engaged with our Earls Court moving company is entitled to respect and fair treatment.
 We emphasise transparency in recruitment, pay and working conditions.
 We require all employees and contractors to adhere to our code of conduct, and we provide training so staff can identify signs of exploitation and understand reporting channels within the organisation.

-Inspection clipboard representing supplier audit Our anti-slavery approach is built on clear governance.
+A smiling woman with blonde, shoulder-length hair wearing a checked shirt is in the foreground, holding a cardboard box.
+Behind her, a man with dark, short hair dressed in a light blue shirt stands among neatly packed moving boxes, one of which has a red Our anti-slavery approach is built on clear governance.
 The board and senior management endorse active oversight.
 We maintain written policies and procedures that apply across the entire Earls Court man-and-van operation, and we ensure these are reviewed regularly.
 Any breach of the zero-tolerance policy triggers a formal investigation and proportionate disciplinary measures for employees and contractual remedies for suppliers.

 We operate a supplier due diligence programme to reduce the risk of modern slavery entering our supply chain.
 This includes pre-engagement screenings, contractual clauses requiring compliance with anti-slavery laws, and periodic supplier audits to verify ethical labour practices.
 We work with carriers, warehouse partners and subcontractors that support our Earls Court removal service standards and require documentary evidence of right-to-work, fair pay and safe working hours.